EmilyMew/node-workspace-builder/README.md

 To watch project dependencies, put a `.nodedwswatcher` file in the project folder together with the `package.json` file.

+## Requirements

+Only Windows supported for now.

+## Known issues

+Only dependencies can be detected, not for peerDependencies and devDependencies.

 ## Extension Settings